Choosing a comedy improv school can be a dark art. If you don’t know improv, how do you know how to tell which improv school is best for you?

 Teachers

 Improvisation training lives or dies on the quality and experience of teachers.
-Most schools have a set curriculum for teachers to follow, and the teachers usually change from term to term.
+Most schools have a rough curriculum for teachers to follow, and the teachers usually change from term to term.
 Some schools often assign the newest and most inexperienced teachers to the beginning levels of training — this is a tradition we see outside of Australia as well.
-We believe this is the wrong approach — the first teacher a student gets should be the best and most experienced available.
+We believe this is the wrong approach. the first teacher a student gets should be the best and most experienced available, so that students have the best opportunity to succeed.

 The early skills are a critical foundation upon which all improvisation techniques are built.
 For example the first few lessons usually work on trusting the unconscious to be free and boundless in the moment.
 This is a delicate moment for new improvisors not used to such a stream of consciousness, and teachers must be able to safely guide the student through that process.
 Early scene work can also throw up obstacles for some students, who then need specific guidance on how to work through that obstacle.
 Only an experienced teacher can catch issues like these when they’re outside the set curriculum.